cdvetal/TensorGP/README.md

 # TensorGP
 **A data parallel approach to Genetic Programming**

-TensorGP is a general-purpose Genetic Programming engine that uses TensorFlow with Python to accelerate fitness evaluation through operator vectorization.
+TensorGP is a general-purpose Genetic Programming engine that accelerates fitness evaluation through operator vectorization.

 Even though this framework was designed with speed and efficiency in mind, the simplistic design and flexibility allow for the quick prototyping of controlled environments and experimental setups.